mwrynn/tntgen/README.md

 You need to have the JDK 8 or greater installed, and have Git and Maven installed.

 #### JDK:
-You can install a JDK from [here](https://www.oracle.com/java/technologies/downloads/).
+You can download a JDK from [here](https://www.oracle.com/java/technologies/downloads/).
+Then install it.

 To verify that you have a JDK installed and available in your path, you can try running the following from your command prompt/terminal:
 ```